Prizes and Studentships

 In 2022-23, the Matthew Arnold Memorial Prize was awarded to Oliver Bingham (Hertford College).
 The judges would like to thank all those who submitted an entry, and wish them luck in the future.
 No prize was awarded in 2024.

-The Matthew Arnold Memorial Prize, the value of which is £500, providing there is an entry of sufficient merit, is open to members of the University, who, on the closing date for receipt of essays, have qualified by examination for the Degree of BA and have not exceeded seven years from matriculation or have qualified by examination for any other degree of the University and have not exceeded four years from matriculation or, not being graduates of the University, are pursuing a course of study leading to a postgraduate degree of the University and have not exceeded three years from their matriculation.
+The Matthew Arnold Memorial Prize, the value of which is £500, providing there is an entry of sufficient merit, is open to members of the University, who, on the closing date for receipt of essays, have qualified by examination for the Degree of BA or have qualified by examination for any other degree of the University or, not being graduates of the University, are pursuing a course of study leading to a postgraduate degree of the University.
 An additional prize, of £350, may be awarded.

-In 2022-23, the Chancellor's English Essay Prize was awarded to Chiu Jung (Hebe) Yu (Christ Church).
+In 2023-24, the Chancellor's English Essay Prize was awarded to Constance Everett-Pite (Corpus Christi College).
+Millie Dean-Lewis (Wadham) was awarded proxime/second place for her essay titled: ‘/vɛʁ/’.
 The judges would like to thank all those who entered.

-The subject for 2023-24 is "Green Thoughts."
-The Chancellor's English Essay Prize, the value of which is £500, providing there is an entry of sufficient merit, is open to members of the University who on the closing date for receipt of essays have matriculated less than four years ago.
-Essays should not exceed 12,500 words in length and may be considerably shorter than this.
+The Chancellor's English Essay Prize, the value of which is £500, providing there is an entry of sufficient merit, is open to open to students of the University.
+Essays should not exceed 7000 words in length (excluding bibliography) and may be considerably shorter than this.
 The prize will not be awarded twice to the same person.

-In 2022-23 the Shelley-Mills Prize was jointly awarded to Henrietta Claydon (New College) and Jonathan Honnor (Regent’s Park College).
+In 2023-24 the Shelley-Mills Prize was awarded to Daniella Sakota (St Hilda's College) for her submission “Listening to Wind-Song: Soundscapes, Nets, and the Music of The Tempest”.
 The judges would like to thank all those who entered.

-Entries should be submitted by email with the subject "Sir Roger Newdigate Prize" to the English Faculty Office, not later than Monday of 8th Week, Hilary Term 2023.
+The subject for 2024-25: The essay subject for 2024 -25 is ‘Echo/echoes’.
+Entries should be submitted by email with the subject ‘Sir Roger Newdigate Prize’ to the English Faculty Office, not later than Monday of 8th Week, Hilary Term 10th March 2025).
 Authors should conceal their names and identify their entry documents with a motto.
 Multiple entries should also be numbered.
 Please complete the contact details form and submit this alongside your entry.

-In 2021-22, the Lord Alfred Douglas Memorial Prize was joint awarded to Michael O'Connor (Balliol) and Connor Johnston (St Anne's).
-Nicholas Smart (New College) was commended for his entry.
+In 2023-24, the Lord Alfred Douglas Memorial Prize was awarded to Jordan Maly-Preuss (Merton College), for her submission: 'Selvage’.
+Austin Spendlowe (Lincoln College) was commended for their submission: ‘We Workshop Love’.
 The judges would like to thank all who entered and wish them luck in the future.

-Entries should be submitted by email with the subject "Lord Alfred Douglas Prize" to the English Faculty Office, not later than Monday of 1st Week, Trinity Term 2024.
+The subject for 2024-25: A 'sonnet or other poem from 14 to 28 lines in length, written in English in contemporary diction and strict rhyming metre.'
+Entries should be submitted by email with the subject "Lord Alfred Douglas Prize" to the English Faculty Office, not later than Monday of 1st Week, Trinity Term 2025.
 Authors should conceal their names and identify their entry documents with a motto.
 Multiple entries should also be numbered.
 Please complete the contact details form and submit this alongside your entry.

 The winner of the Sir John Rhŷs Prize 2023 was Elisa Cozzi (Queen’s College), for her entry 'From Dánta Grá to Dante: Irish-Italian Genealogies, 1350–1850'.
 The judges would like to thank all those who entered.